-- Prizes, rewards, entertainment, trinkets (or any type of monetary incentive);

-- Client stipends;

-- Gift cards;

-- Food and beverage; or

-- Unmanned aircraft systems (UAS), including unmanned aircraft vehicles (UAV), and all accompanying accessories to support UAS or UAV.
+- Prizes, rewards, entertainment, trinkets (or any type of monetary incentive); - Client stipends; - Gift cards; - Food and beverage; - Unmanned aircraft systems (UAS), including unmanned aircraft vehicles (UAV), and all accompanying accessories to support UAS or UAV; - Subrecipient late fees of any kind (e.g. penalties or reactivation fees due to nonpayment); - Taxes for which exemptions are available to the subrecipient; - Capital improvements, property losses and expenses, real estate purchases, mortgage payments, or construction; - Bonuses, gifts, or employee recognition awards; or - Costs incurred outside the project period.